220 Kid: Career

 Prior to embarking on a solo career, Graydon went by the name "William Edward" and was a member of pop duo OMYO—an acronym for "Our Music Your Opinion"—alongside Tom McCorkell while living in Thame.
 The pair met on New Year's Eve in 2014 at the James Figg pub in Thame and made a bet to write a song together.
 They wrote a few songs over the span of several days, including "Lady", which was used in an advert by clothing retailer New Look.
 After being dropped by a major record label, they formed their own independent one; their debut single "Days with You" was released on Two Six Records in 2017, with its music video shot in New York City.
 Their first gig was supporting Drake at the Wireless Festival and their debut album was planned for September 2017.

 Graydon's first song as a solo artist under the moniker "220 Kid" was "Lights" in 2018, which was a shift from OMYO's urban pop to electronic music.
 Follow-up singles "Pleasure to Love You" and "Let Me Stay" both featured vocalist Chilli Chilton.
 220 Kid signed with Polydor Records in 2019.
 His debut single with the label was "Don't Need Love", a collaboration with English singer Gracey, which was released in December 2019.
 The song went on to reach the top ten of the UK Singles Chart, peaking at number nine in July 2020, and received a nomination for British Single at the 2021 Brit Awards.
 His follow-up single, "Too Many Nights" with Northern Irish singer JC Stewart, was released in September 2020, peaking at number 74 in the UK.
 He lists the Bee Gees, Timbaland, and Motown artists as a few of his musical influences.

+In December 2025, promoter Billy McFarland posted on Instagram that he was arranging for 220 Kid to perform on an island.